 Some gyms are like the cantina scene in Star Wars: all manner of beings engaged in all manner of alien-looking activities.
 Massive lifters curling enormous dumbbells; petite housewives doing gravity-defying yoga moves; or near-comatose businessmen pedaling away on exercise bikes.

 Don’t let them distract or discourage you.
-Assuming strength training is on your workout menu, your mission in these first weeks is to get good at a handful of movements: the squat, the lunge, the pushup, the row, and the plank.
-Next month, you might add the assisted pull-up, the overhead press, and possibly the bench press.
+Assuming strength training is on your workout menu, your mission in these first weeks is to get good at a handful of movements: the squat, the lunge, the push-up, the row, and the plank.

 4. Don’t Forget Fun